vincentbagilet/mediocrethemes/README.md

 ### Additional palettes

 Note that additional palettes are available.
+The palettes “autumn” and “coty” are colorblind friendly.

 #### rainbow